Kika (TV) Logo

 KiKA Symbol

 This feature makes the letters especially attractive and memorable.
 In addition, this form demonstrates goodwill, coziness, and comfort.
 The lower inscription is in smaller letters.
-For it, a simple, concise font was used, which is distinguished by good readability.
+For this, a simple, concise font was used, which is distinguished by good readability.
 Straight lines with regular cuts are visible here.
 Another feature of the visual identity is a well-chosen color scheme.

 The name is painted in two colors at once.
 A bright yellow tint is used as the main one, which fills the entire space of the letters, and thin contours are painted in a muted blue.
 The lower inscription is decorated in the same shade.
 Yellow is a positive symbol; muted blue is associated with trust, professionalism, and calmness.